 Amounts reported as cash and cash equivalents (restricted and unrestricted) include all cash on hand, cash in bank accounts, certificates of deposit, and highly liquid investments.

 Receivables

 Receivables are charged against income as they become uncollectible.
-In the opinion of management, all receivables at year-end were considered collectible, and an allowance for doubtful accounts was not considered necessary.
+In the opinion of management, there were no receivables at year-end, and an allowance for doubtful accounts was not considered necessary.

 Accrued Leave